Sudeshnabiz/mule_web_crawler/README.md

-# mule_web_crawler
+# Mule_web_crawler
-This repository contains a use case for mule web crawler connector.
+This repository contains a use case for web crawler connector.
+Feel free to customise the path.